dariushghasemi/kidneyInCHRIS/README.md

 - Here we are taking the advantage of the GWAS Catalog API to automatically query the SNPs to find the corresponding associated traits (14-Feb-2023).

+- The summary results of interrogation in GWAS catalog have been obtained and merged with phenoscanner look-up summary results (19-Feb-23).